👤 Tested & Written by: NexraGear Tech Team

 Pros

-• Battery life supports “forget it’s on” usage
+- Real-world battery life supports “forget it’s on” usage (5–7 days with all sensors active)

 Cons

-• Sizing is a project (worth doing, but still)
+- Sizing is a project (worth doing, but still requires effort and 24-hour kit testing)

 Before vs After (typical):